Task Force 56 Holds Change of Command

 |1

-This work, Task Force 56 Holds Change of Command [Image 2 of 2], by PO1 Lynn Andrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force 56 Holds Change of Command, by PO1 Lynn Andrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT